 You'll need to have everything ready and work quickly so that you complete the bark before the chocolate sets!
 Once the completed bark is set, you just break it into smaller pieces and eat!

 This Sugar Cookie Dough Bark is sooo simple, and still looks impressive and tastes delicious!
-I really love the combination of flavors and textures, and the candy melts add festive color for the season!
-If you try this recipe, I hope you love it, and I’d love to hear about it! <3
+Of course it can be customized for different holidays and seasons!
+This batch I made above with egg-shaped cookie dough cut-outs, pastel candy melts, and spring sprinkles for a festive Easter treat!
+If you try this recipe, I hope you love it, and I'd love to hear about it! <3

 Sugar Cookie Dough Bark